rhnfzl/reddit-stash/README.md

 - 🤖 **Automated Reddit Backup:** Automatically retrieves saved posts and comments from Reddit, even your posts and comments if you set it up.
 - 🔄 **Flexible Storage Options:** Allows for flexible saving options (all activity or only saved items) via `settings.ini`.
-- 📦 **Dropbox Integration:** Downloads and uploads the files to Dropbox for storage.
+- 📦 **Cloud Storage Integration:** Sync your archive to Dropbox or AWS S3 (with Glacier support for low-cost archival).
 - 📝 **Markdown Support:** Saves the content as markdown files.
 - 🔍 **File Deduplication:** Uses intelligent file existence checking to avoid re-downloading content.
 - ⏱️ **Rate Limit Management:** Implements dynamic sleep timers to respect Reddit's API rate limits.